camposandro/prog_feup/README.md

 This project consists of a C++ bus enterprise management system.
 It was the very first project done in the course of Informatics and Computer Engineering for FEUP.
-The code was written by me, Sandro Campos, and Luis Borges.
+The code was written by Luis Borges and I, Sandro Campos.